oracle/okafka/connectors/TxEventQ-Source-Connector.md

 The connector can use built-in schemas for JMS messages, providing structured data representation in JSON format.
 This enables better integration with schema-aware systems and tools.

-### Shard to partition mapping
+### Event-Stream to partition mapping

-The connector can map messages from TxEventQ shards to respective Kafka partitions, maintaining ordering within shards when required.
+The connector can map messages from TxEventQ event-streams to respective Kafka partitions, maintaining ordering within event-streams when required.

 ## Installation and Setup